aramis-lab/clinicadl/docs/Train/Details.md

 However, this is not sufficient to guarantee the exact reproducibility when using GPU (though the results will be more close than with two different seeds).
-To obtain exactly the same results with the same GPU environment, the user must specify the flag `--torch_deterministic`.
+To obtain exactly the same results with the same GPU environment, the user must specify the flag `--deterministic`.
 This will force CUDA to use a deterministic behaviour, but at the cost of the computation time, or the memory use.

 !!! warning "Non-deterministic functions in Pytorch"